Concerned about Zoom security? Here's how using a VPN can keep you more secure

 Zoom services are also blocked in certain countries like Cuba and Iran, so if you’re trying to place a call to someone in these territories, you’ll need to use a VPN.
 As connections are routed through a VPN server in a different country, users can still download the software and place calls, bypassing their government’s censorship attempts.

-Choose a video VPN
+Choose a fast VPN

-Naturally if you want to make video calls, you should choose a VPN with fast connection speeds.
+Naturally, if you want to make video calls, you should choose a VPN with fast connection speeds.
 This will ensure that you get as little lag and drop-off as possible during your calls.

 You can deploy the fastest VPNs but you can also run your very own speed tests if you want.
-Just remember that VPN speed tests can be unreliable, as they depend on many factors like how close the server is, how many people are using the service and your home setup.
+Just remember that VPN speed tests can be unreliable, as they depend on many factors like how close the server is, how many people are using the service, and your home setup.

 When it comes to choosing your provider, make sure that they have servers operating in each of the countries where you and your participants are based.
 This should make for lower ‘latency’ between each of your devices and the VPN server.

 If you’re comfortable with computers, you can also set up your own private cloud-based server, such as FreedomBox or NextCloud to host video calls and chats, as well as share files.
-Naturally this involves more work and you’d have to persuade everyone with whom you want to communicate to sign up but it’s much safer.
+This involves more work and you’d have to persuade everyone with whom you want to communicate to sign up but it’s much safer.
 Remember that if you control the server, you can also control what data is logged and how quickly it’s deleted forever.

 Encourage people connecting to your server remotely to do so via VPN, so that anyone monitoring your connection won’t see the server IP address.